kreier/aisvn/lasercut/README.md

 ## Software

 You need K40 Whisperer software [from the scorchworks](https://www.scorchworks.com/K40whisperer/k40whisperer.html) website.
 Install the software and the USB driver, connect, cut!

+## Cardboard

+For 1.5 mm cardboard use 30% intensity and a speed of 15 mm/s.

+## Acryl 3mm

+We found that ...